Software Development

 Headquarters: London, UK

-The notable option is a calculator posted on its site, which is aimed at helping possible customers to optimise creation cost by providing information about their needs: team size, services, location.
+The notable option is a calculator posted on its site, which is aimed at helping prospective customers to optimise creation cost by providing information about their needs: team size, services, location.

 Key services: Custom software development, software product development, etc.